-Looking for lawn edging ideas for this summer?
-Lawn edging is great for adding definition to your lawn, and for protecting your bedding plants from the lawnmower.
+If you're looking for lawn edging ideas, you're in the right place.
+Lawn edging has so many different uses in the garden – it protects your bedding plants from the lawn mower while defining the look of your garden. lawn edging can also be used to create different zones, which works especially well in large gardens with bigger lawns.
 The main materials used for lawn edging are timber, brick, stone, and concrete, but you can get metal lawn edging and plastic lawn edging, too.

 There are two main methods for installing your lawn edging: simply hammering it in once in position, or digging a trench with a shovel and then placing your edging in the trench.
 The trench method is more labour intensive, but is guaranteed to give you a better finish with less movement over time.
 If you are fitting brick lawn edging, you'll need to prep with cement.

 Browse our gallery of lawn edging ideas to get a feel for what will look best in your garden; then head to our garden ideas page for more garden inspiration.

 1. Real stone lawn edging: perfect for traditional gardens